inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 ```
 <br>

-`to_sql` fumction calls get_schema to get the DDL schema.
+`to_sql` function calls get_schema to get the DDL schema.
 It then uses that to create a table in the DB and insert the data<br>

 ```python
 # add the taxi data